-Hypopigmentation is a loss of skin color due to genetics, a health condition, or trauma.
+Hypopigmentation is a loss of skin color due to genetics, a health condition, such as vitiligo, or a skin trauma.
 It can affect people from birth or develop later in life.

 A person with hypopigmentation may have no color in their skin across their whole body, their skin is lighter than expected, or they have patchy areas of light and darker skin.
 It happens when there is damage that affects the melanocytes, cells that produce melanin.
 When the production of melanin falls in some areas or throughout the body, it leads to a loss of skin color.

 In this article, learn about the different types of hypopigmentation and why they occur.

 To understand hypopigmentation, it is helpful to know how skin usually gets its color.
 Melanocytes are pigment cells that produce melanin.
 Melanin is the protein that gives skin, hair, and eyes their pigment, or color.